Zahir-Khan/LiFi-Proof-of-Concept/README.md

 ### Components
   * Arduino Uno - 2
   * Two pairs of LED's are used.
 One as a clock for data synchronisation and other for data transmission.
   * LED specs vary widely, it is recommended to use similar LEDs.
+10mm blue colored leds were used.

 ### Pin Usage
 #### Sender